us4useu/arrus/docs/content/api.python.rst

 Interactive session
 -------------------

-A session object allows you to obtain an appropriate device handler.
+A session object allows you to obtain the appropriate device handler.

 .. autoclass:: arrus.session.InteractiveSession
     :members: